Number (sports): Australian rules football

 Squad numbers first appeared on Australian rules football guernseys when clubs travelled interstate.
-Players traditionally wear numbers on the backs of their guernseys, although some competitions (the WAFL is one example) may feature teams who wear smaller numbers on the front, usually on one side of the chest.
-The number being worn is usually not relevant to the player's position on the ground, although occasionally a club will allocate the number 1 guernsey or an otherwise prestigious number to the team captain (such as the Richmond football club, who until the 2016 season allocated number 17 to its team captain in honour of Jack Dyer, who wore that number with distinction).
-Port Adelaide assigns number 1 to the team captain.
-In these situations, it is usually customary for players who relinquish the captaincy to switch to another.
+Players traditionally wear numbers on the backs of their guernseys, although in some competitions, such as the WAFL, may feature teams who wear smaller numbers on the front, usually on one side of the chest.

+The number being worn is not relevant to the player's position on the ground, although some clubs will allocate a prestigious number to the team captain - examples include Port Adelaide, who assign number 1, and Richmond, who traditionally allocate number 17 in honour of former captain Jack Dyer.
+In these situations, it is customary for players who relinquish the captaincy to switch to another number.

-AFL clubs generally do not retire numbers (although Geelong temporarily retired the No. 5 between 1998 and 2005 after the retirement of Gary Ablett Sr.), but instead often choose to give their more prestigious numbers to highly touted draftees or young up-and-coming players who are shown to have promise and may share certain traits with the previous wearer, such as position or playing style.
-For example, as of 2010, Michael Hurley inherited the No. 18 jumper left vacant by the retired Matthew Lloyd, effectively keeping the No. 18 in Essendon's goal-square for another era.
+AFL clubs generally do not retire numbers, and instead make a ceremony of continuity, featuring retiring champions "passing on" their famous guernsey numbers to chosen successors, usually at a club function or press conference.
+Prestigious numbers are handed on to highly touted draftees or young up-and-coming players who are shown to have promise and may share certain traits with the previous wearer, such as position or playing style.
+For example, as of 2010, Michael Hurley inherited the number 18 jumper left vacant by the retired Matthew Lloyd, effectively keeping the number 18 in Essendon's goal-square for another era.

+Retired numbers include Collingwood's number 42, worn by Darren Millane, who died in a car accident in 1991.
+Geelong temporarily retired the number 5 between 1998 and 2005 after the retirement of Gary Ablett Sr.

 Sons of famous players will often take on their father's number, especially if they play at the same club.
 Sergio Silvagni and his son Stephen, for example, both wore number 1 for Carlton, with Stephen's son Jack later following suit.
-Matthew Scarlett wore his father John's No. 30 at Geelong.
-In contrast, some sons of famous players also prefer to take on other numbers in the hopes that it will reduce the burden of having to fulfill high expectations.
-Notable examples of this are Gary Ablett Jr. at Geelong (who wore No. 29 and No. 4 instead of his father's No. 5) and Jobe Watson at Essendon, who passed up Tim's No. 32 in favour of No. 4.
+Matthew Scarlett wore his father John's number 30 at Geelong.
+In contrast, some sons of famous players prefer to take on other numbers in the hopes of forging their own identity, and to reduce the burden of having to fulfill high expectations.
+Notable examples of this are Gary Ablett Jr. at Geelong who wore number 29 and number 4 instead of his father's number 5, and Jobe Watson at Essendon, who passed up Tim's No. 32 in favour of number 4.

-Clubs often feature retiring champions "passing on" their famous guernsey numbers to the chosen successors, usually in ceremonial fashion, such as a club function or press conference.

-The highest number worn in a VFL/AFL game is number 65 by Andrew Witts of Collingwood for one game in 1985, before switching to 45 for the remainder of the season.
-In 2017, in recognition of the 50th anniversary of the 1967 Australian referendum related to Indigenous Australians, eight indigenous players wore the number 67 as part of the Sir Doug Nicholls' Indigenous Round.